 Pip Value of the USD/JPY

 To establish the pip value of the USD/JPY, we first need to consider what a pip is.
 If the USD/JPY is trading at 110.01 and the exchange rate moves to 110.02, it has moved one pip higher.
-The second digit after the decimal point is called a pip.
+The second digit after the decimal point in this scenario is called a pip.

-It’s important to know that the USD/JPY pip value (in U.S. dollar) changes with the exchange rate.
-For example, when the USD/JPY exchange rate rises, the pip value in U.S. dollar decreases due to the devaluation of the yen.
+It’s important to know that the USD/JPY pip value (in U.S. Dollars) changes with the exchange rate.
+For example, when the USD/JPY exchange rate rises, the pip value of the dollar decreases due to the devaluation of the yen.
 Remember, the pip value for a 1K lot is always 10 yen.
 This means that when the yen is worth less, the pip value in other currencies will also fall.

 Are you doing your calculations correctly?

-Here at FX Leaders, we go the extra mile to offer traders the best forex signals possible.
-In 2019 alone, we bagged a phenomenal 2,118 pips!
-A substantial amount of these gains came from our USD/JPY signals.
+Here at FX Leaders, we go the extra mile to offer traders the best forex signals possible, with the USD/JPY pair being one of our strong suits.